HungryForPi/Google-Mentorship-Project/README.md

 This project is a website that translates the American Sign Language alphabet into English.
 The user signs the letters into a live streaming video on the website, and the corresponding English letters are shown in real-time.
 The user can also upload an image of an ASL alphabet letter, and that will be recognized.

 ## Directions
+Run *python3 app.py* in your terminal, then open the IP Address that is given (127.0.0.1:5000).
+<br>That's the website!
 - Make sure you have Flask and Python downloaded!
-Run *python3 app.py* in your terminal, then open the IP Address that is given (127.0.0.1:5000).
-That's the website!

 ## ASL GESTURE RECOGNITION
 ### **MediaPipe**